-Recommendation: We recommend Contract Administration perform required contract monitoring in accordance with contract ACX74 and Contract Administration and Management Procedures.
-Additionally, we recommend Contract Administration obtain provider Single Audit reports prior to and after a contract start date to assess provider risk and to determine whether timely and appropriate corrective action has been taken with respect to audit findings and recommendations.
+Two recommendations remain open.
+The first open recommendation was for Contract Administration to perform required contract monitoring in accordance with Contract Administration and Management Procedures.
+The other open recommendation was for Contract Administration to obtain provider Single Audit reports prior to and after a contract start date to assess provider risk and to determine whether timely and appropriate corrective action has been taken with respect to audit findings and recommendations.